gt-cs3220/gt-cs3220.github.io/project2.md

 **What to submit**:
 ** A zip file of your source code.
 The zip file must contain the following:** type ```make submmit``` will generate a submission.zip.
 Please submit the submission.zip file.
+Each submission for each group.

 **Usefule Information**